-- Operating the retirement village for the benefit and enjoyment of residents. - Managing the community areas and facilities. - Maintaining the security system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment. - Maintaining and updating safety and emergency procedures for the retirement village. - Cleaning, maintaining and repairing the community areas and facilities. - Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund). - Maintaining, monitoring and responding to the emergency call system and and emergency care services in the retirement village, including ongoing staff training and accreditation in its use. - Pest control that is not the responsibility of the resident. - Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
-Complying with the Retirement Villages Act 1999.
-Any other general service funded via a general services charges budget for a financial year.
-7.2 Are optional personal services provided or made available to residents on a user-pays basis? ✓ Yes □ No Home Care Services operated by RSL Care RDNS Limited.
+- Operating the retirement village for the benefit and enjoyment of residents. - Managing the community areas and facilities. - Maintaining the security system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment. - Maintaining and updating safety and emergency procedures for the retirement village. - Cleaning, maintaining and repairing the community areas and facilities. - Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund). - Maintaining, monitoring and responding to the emergency call system and and emergency care services in the retirement village, including ongoing staff training and accreditation in its use. - Pest control that is not the responsibility of the resident. - Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Retirement Villages Act 1999. - Any other general service funded via a general services charges budget for a financial year.

+7.2 Are optional personal services provided or made available to residents on a user-pays basis?

+Home Care Services operated by RSL Care RDNS Limited.
 A list of available services and their cost can be obtained from village management.

-Meals: A list of pre-prepared meals and their costs can be obtained from village management.
-7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ☑ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) ☐ Yes, home care is provided in association with an Approved Provider ☐ No, the operator does not provide home care services, residents can arrange their own home care services Support Program subsidist care assessment team (A are not covered by the Re by be eligible to receive a Home Care Package, or a Commonwealth Home sed by the Commonwealth Government if assessed as eligible by an aged ACAT) under the Aged Care Act 1997 (Cwth) .
-These home care services etirement Villages Act 1999 (Qld).
-Their own approved Home Care Provider and are not obliged to use ovider, if one is offered.
-Part 8 - Security and en nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system?
-If yes or optional:the emergency help system details are: Emergency call hardware is supplied by the scheme operator. the emergency help system is monitored between: Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
+Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth).
+These home care services are not covered by the Retirement Villages Act 1999 (Qld).

+Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village provider, if one is offered.